 Terms of Reference

 The Council does not represent the sole mechanism for engagement and consultation with government on fisheries matters.

 The Council will provide advice, specific to the responsibility of the Australian Government and of relevance to the Council’s membership, on:

 - initiatives to foster investment, growth and sustainability

 Role of the Fisheries Minister

 The Assistant Minister will attend meetings where possible and may appoint a proxy.
-Liaison will be through the Secretariat (Department of Agriculture and Water Resources), unless otherwise advised.
+Liaison will be through the Secretariat (Department of Agriculture), unless otherwise advised.

 The Assistant Minister has discretion to review and amend these Terms of Reference at any time.

 Role of the chair

 The chair will be independent of any one particular sector or interests and will be determined by the Assistant Minister.
 The chair will be responsible for: